Inspiring a lifetime of adventure

 – Building resilience

-With a choice of shorter two-night stays or week-long residential school trips, Years 5 and 6 pupils are provided an invaluable opportunity to experience the great outdoors, and benefit from the many learning opportunities it brings.
+With a choice of one, two or three-night residential trips for primary schools, Years 5 and 6 pupils are provided an invaluable opportunity to experience the great outdoors, and benefit from the many learning opportunities it brings.

-As children adapt to the challenges brought about by SATS and Secondary school preparation, an off-site outdoor adventure can be an outdoor education opportunity to build on the skills they need to help them thrive and excel during these final Primary School years.
+As children adapt to the challenges brought about by SATS and Secondary school preparation, a Wildchild residential trip for primary schools can be an outdoor education opportunity to build on the skills they need to help them thrive and excel during these final Primary School years.
 Or it could be the perfect way to celebrate and simply have fun with their peers before going their separate ways in Year 7.

-Our adventure programmes for Years 5 and 6 are chosen with your key learning objectives in mind.
+Our residential primary school trip adventure programmes for Years 5 and 6 are chosen with your key learning objectives in mind.
 Activities can be adapted to:

 – Develop team-building skills